Luke Norland, one of our excellent sports massage therapists talks about trigger points:

 Gluteus minimus and gluteus medius muscles are relatively immobilizes during prolonged standing, as when waiting in line or when standing at a cocktail party.

 So, you sitting at work, only ever getting up to get a coffee, is a great way to aggravate a TrP.
-This can cause some spectacular low-back and leg pain.
+This can cause some spectacular low-back and leg pain.”

+We have talked about this a fair bit and if you want to know more have a look here about arm TrPs.
 The solution: come and see one of the excellent Sports massage therapists here at C1 and get some deep tissue massage work done and some guided stretches.